Lambda3/dotnet-commands/README.md

 `dotnet-foo` will only work on Windows.

-You can also try `dotnet-bar` (code [here](https://github.com/Lambda3/dotnet-commands/tree/master/src/dotnet-bar)), which exposes `bar-a` and `bar-b` commands, and will work on Linux, Mac and Windows.
+You can also try `dotnet-bar` (code [here](https://github.com/Lambda3/dotnet-commands/tree/master/src/dotnet-bar)), which exposes `dotnet bar-aa` and `dotnet bar-bb` commands, and will work on Linux, Mac and Windows.

 ## Writing commands